hyrumParamore/GithubPortfolio/README.md

 # Projects
-Here are a list of projects that I have worked and/ or are working on.
+Here is a list of projects that I have worked on and/ or are working on.

 ### Web Development